MyraxByte/vuex-overlay/README.md

 **Vuex Overlay Tool** plugin for **Vue 3** provides monitoring of the state in the store with feature from `vue-devtools` time-travel.

 ## Features
-* overplay panel with Vuex store from your app
+* overlay panel with Vuex store from your app
 * mutations history
 * state & getters overview
 * time travel for mutations

-PS.
-Package working with Vuex modules

 ## Getting Started
 Required